phoenixframework/phoenix_live_view/guides/client/uploads-external.md

 a user-specified JavaScript function on the client.

-Typically when your function is invoked, you will generate a presigned URL, specific to your cloud storage provider, that will provide temporary access for the end-user to upload data directly to your cloud storage.
+Typically when your function is invoked, you will generate a pre-signed URL, specific to your cloud storage provider, that will provide temporary access for the end-user to upload data directly to your cloud storage.